jalajthanaki/POS-tag-workshop/README.md

     Section 1.
 Introduction to Part of Speech tags

-               1.1 What is NLP?

-               1.2 What is Part of Speech tags?
+              1.1 What is Part of Speech tags?

-               1.3 What are the types of the Part of Speech tags?
+              1.2 What are the various types of the Part of Speech tags?

+              1.3 Which applications are using POS tagging?

               1.4 When can we use POS tags?

-               1.5 Which applications are using POS tagging?

     Section 2.
 Generate Part of Speech tags using various python libraries